lbryio/lbry.com/content/news/52-day-in-shoes-venezuelan.md

 I'm not afraid to express what I’m telling you here.
 What else could they take from me?
 Can you call this a life?

-My life from now on (and always should) contributes to the open source community (secrets in my eyes are tyranny) and developing cryptocurrency platforms, because they can't take those from me.
-Like LBC – a coin that not only will allow me earn the foods I need to survive, but also will help me express myself better to this world and at the same time make it a better place.
+My life from now on (and always should) contributes to the open source community (secrets in my eyes are tyranny) and developing cryptocurrency platforms because they can't take those from me.
+Like LBC – a coin that not only will allow me to earn the foods I need to survive but also will help me express myself better to this world and at the same time make it a better place.

-Thanks LBRY team.
+Thanks, LBRY team.

 Javier, July 2016